kotzendekrabbe/meetsy/readme.md

 ## At the moment it's only a MVP: ##
 * get the next 30 meetup events
-* get the next 30 google events
+* get the next 100 google events
-* compare if there are events which not exist at the moment
-* insert them into the calendar
+* compare events with each other, if there are events which are not existing insert these into the calendar

 ---------------